5. Discriminating the Self (Atma) from the not-Self (anAtma):

 Consciousness which is the subject “I,” perceives everything.
 It is the very “seeing.”
 Before we consume the betel (Scientific name: Piper betel) leaf, we fold the leaf, and firmly grasping it, we pull out its midrib to separate the thick veins from the edible soft leaf.
 In a similar way, we must firmly grasp on to the Self and distinguish it from all that is not-Self, as suggested at the mantra 2.6.17, kaTha upanishad.
 If we fail to discriminate between Atma and anAtma, the object and the subject get mixed up, and chaos ensues!

 Shankara makes an interesting observation with respect to the objects which constitute the not-Self.
 He says that which is not-Self can either be accepted and possessed by us, or rejected and discarded.
 For example, we may either embrace the joys and sorrows or reject them.
 Doer-ship (kartRitva), experiencer-ship (bhOktRitva), samsAra (the cycle of births and deaths), do not exist in Reality.
 We merely superimpose these concepts on the formless Self.
-We attribute qualities of the subject, Consciousness, onto the objects we perceive because of our inability (or weakness) to discern them as not-Self because of our ignorance (avidyA).
+We attribute qualities of the subject, Consciousness, onto the objects we perceive because of our inability (or weakness) to discern them as not-Self due to our ignorance (avidyA).
 Another example for the manifestation of our ignorance is our attribution of blackness to deep space (or blue color to the sky)!
 It is the ignorance that emboldens us in ascribing imaginary descriptors to formless entities.
+Neither the space is dark nor the sky is blue!

 6. Getting Rid of Ignorance: